aleph-fbk/pqc-kb/content/kb/quantum/07-multqsys.md

 0\end{pmatrix} = \begin{pmatrix}1\\0\end{pmatrix} \otimes \begin{pmatrix}1\\0\end{pmatrix}= \ket{0}\ket{0}= \ket{0} \otimes \ket{0}$$
 and so on with the others.

 With no surprise, the intuition behind the use of this notation is actually supported by a rigorous algebraic system.
-One can think of the tensor product as a natural way to encode the possible configurations of a system comprised of $n$ qubits.
+One can think of the tensor product as a natural way to encode the possible configurations of a system composed of $n$ qubits.